-If you are new to the labor market with no paid-work experience, you can ask neighbors, volunteer coordinators, community leaders, church members or anyone else who knows you and your work ethic to write a letter of recommendation.
-The person recommending you needs to address how long he has known you, the quality of your work or participation, dedication, skills and work habits.
+If you are new to the labor market with no paid-work experience, you can ask neighbors, volunteer coordinators, community leaders, congregation members or anyone else who knows you and your work ethic to write a letter of recommendation.
+The employer will wish to know how long the person has known you, the quality of your work or participation, dedication, skills and work habits.

-Don't be surprised if a busy reference asks you to write the first draft of the letter before she edits and signs it.
-It's a common practice, and feel free to oblige by highlighting in the letter your skills and achievements while working in that job or internship.
+Don’t be surprised if a busy reference asks you to write the first draft of the letter before it is edited and signed.
+It’s a common practice, and feel free to oblige by highlighting in the letter your skills and achievements while working in that job or internship.
 The reference has the right to add or edit out anything that is not correct before signing it.

 A performance evaluation is a formal, written review or evaluation of your work.
 It usually covers a specific period of time and includes the quality, quantity, work habits and attitude with which you have performed your job.
 It can also state your promotions, demotions and reprimands.
 Positive performance evaluations can be included with your resume or application to bolster your credentials and increase your opportunities of securing a job.